Morehouse College: Debate team

 Morehouse's debate team claims to have been formed in 1906.
 In 2005, Morehouse College became a member of the American Mock Trial Association (AMTA).
 The school is one of only four competing teams to come from a historically Black college and is also the only all-male team in the AMTA.
 From 2006 to 2010, Morehouse consecutively won their regional championship competitions, and thus received direct trips to the AMTA national championship competitions in Iowa, Florida, and Minnesota.

-In 2016, Morehouse became the only HBCU, Georgia institution, and men's college selected to host the annual U.S. Universities Debating Championship which had nearly 200 teams from across the nation participate.
+In 2016, Morehouse became the first HBCU, Georgia institution, and men's college selected to host the annual US Universities Debating Championship which had nearly 200 teams from across the nation participate.

 In 2017, the Morehouse College Debate Team won an international first place title and a trip to Paris, France after defeating Vanderbilt University in the final round at the Lafayette Debates North American Championship in Washington D.C.

 Glee Club

-Founded in 1911, the Morehouse College Glee Club has a long and impressive history.
-The Glee Club is said to have performed at Martin Luther King Jr.'s funeral, President Jimmy Carter's inauguration, Super Bowl XXVIII, and the 1996 Summer Olympics in Atlanta.
+Founded in 1911, the Morehouse College Glee Club has an extensive performance history.
+The Glee Club has performed at Martin Luther King Jr.'s funeral, President Jimmy Carter's inauguration and funeral, Super Bowl XXVIII, and the 1996 Summer Olympics in Atlanta.